wheregmis/dioxus-motion/ROADMAP.md

   ```
 - [x] Duration control
 - [x] Easing functions
+<-I think for the below option, we can have another crate as a layer which will abstract and build elements based on value, cause its just value that we put on these attributes->
 - [ ] Common animation properties
   - [ ] x, y (transform)
   - [ ] scale